Filonczuk/Copy-file/README.md

 Where 'copy' is the name of the program, source is the name of the source file, the 'destination' is the target file and the 'bsize' is an integer specifying the size of dynamically alloceted buffer.

-Remmember to compile the program befor running.
+Remmember to compile the program before running.
 gcc copy.c -o program